mohammedhassan9748/Modern-Cpp/oop/README.md

 - **Copy and Move Semantics**: Understood the importance of proper copy and move constructors/assignment operators for managing resources.
 - **Exception Safety**: Improved knowledge of ensuring exception safety in resource management.

+Feel free to modify or extend the `String` class as needed!

 ---

 This README covers the overview, features, test output, compilation instructions, and what was learned from the exercise.